 Fibre optic cabling is popular because of its low loss and high bandwidth, making it excellent over longer distances than copper cables.
 You can use sections of cable of up to 2km in a data network without the need for repeaters.

-As they are light weight and small in size this also makes fibre suitable for applications where running copper cables would be impractical.
-With the use of multiplexors one fibre can replace hundreds of copper cables.
+Being lightweight and compact, fibre is also suitable for applications where running copper cables is impractical.
+The addition of multiplexors means one fibre can replace hundreds of copper cables.

-Singlemode is for situations where a high bandwidth is required at data rates upward of 2.5Gb/s or when the distances are significantly longer.
+Singlemode is suitable for situations where a high bandwidth is required at data rates upward of 2.5Gb/s, or when the distances are significantly greater.

-UTL Cabling Solutions offer OTDR and Level 3 Field Testing.
+UTL Cabling Solutions offers OTDR and Level 3 Field Testing.